AndreHermanto/genesearch/README.md

 ### Dependencies
 - [Go](https://golang.org/)
-- An Elastic Search instance.
+- An Elasticsearch instance.
 Indexes for genes and chromosomes will be created on this server.
-See [util/container/README.md](util/container/README.md) for instructions on how to build a containerised version of this.
+See [shusson/docker-bouncy](https://github.com/shusson/docker-bouncy) for a containerised version of this.
 - Ensembl SQL server.
 This is the server where we get the data from.
 By default we use one of ensembls
 [public servers](http://asia.ensembl.org/info/data/mysql.html) but you can